 -Inline volume control

 People who can’t stand having the silicone pieces inside their ear will surely love the design and customized fit they will get from the Pixel Buds.
-The Bluetooth pairing is a fast and simple process, perfect for folks who can’t be bothered to deal with fussy technology.
+The Bluetooth pairing is a fast and straightforward process, perfect for folks who can’t be bothered to deal with fussy technology.

-On the downside, the Pixel Buds aren’t necessarily the best sounding earbuds available on the market.
+On the downside, the Google Pixel Buds aren’t necessarily the best sounding earbuds available on the market.
 Audiophiles will likely be less than impressed, but the average layperson will probably find that the buds perform just as well as expected for a non-noise canceling option.